Azure/batch-shipyard/docs/35-batch-shipyard-task-factory.md

 # Batch Shipyard and Task Factories
 The focus of this article is to describe the task factory concept and how it can be utilized to generate arbitrary task arrays.
-This is particularly useful in creating parameter (parametric) sweeps or repeated tasks.
+This is particularly useful in creating parameter (parametric) sweeps, replicated/repeated tasks, or assigning generated parameters for tasks.

 # Task Factory
 The normal configuration structure for a job in Batch Shipyard is through the